suhenady/codewars/README.md

 # codewars
-Solutions & descriptions to my codewar challenges for 7kyu & 8kyu katas.
+Solutions and descriptions to my codewar challenges for 7kyu & 8kyu katas.